MJ Melendez Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 29th in the league with a collective 7.5 strikeouts per nine innings.
+- The Athletics pitching staff ranks 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Athletics have a 7.39 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (7.29).

-- Athletics pitchers combine to surrender the most home runs in baseball (55 total, 1.7 per game).
+- Athletics pitchers combine to surrender 57 total home runs at a clip of 1.7 per game (most in the league).

-- The Athletics will send Waldichuk (0-2) to the mound for his seventh start of the season.
-He is 0-2 with a 7.26 ERA and 25 strikeouts in 31 2/3 innings pitched.
+- The Athletics are sending Miller (0-1) to the mound to make his fourth start of the season.
+He is 0-1 with a 3.52 ERA and 17 strikeouts through 15 1/3 innings pitched.

-- The lefty last pitched on Sunday against the Cincinnati Reds, when he tossed 5 2/3 innings, allowing three earned runs while giving up six hits.
+- His last time out came on Wednesday against the Seattle Mariners, when the righty threw seven scoreless innings without allowing a hit.

-- The 25-year-old has an ERA of 7.26, with 7.3 strikeouts per nine innings, in six games this season.
-Opponents have a .307 batting average against him.
+- The 24-year-old has a 3.52 ERA and 10 strikeouts per nine innings across three games this season, while giving up a batting average of .173 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.